Favourite

 Boss Bottled

 The Essence Vault Boss Bottled is an Eau de Parfum.
-The fragrance opens with Apple, Plum, Bergamot, and Lemon, settles into a heart of Cinnamon, Clove, and Geranium, and dries down to a base of Sandalwood, Vetiver, Cedar, and Vanilla.
+Boss Bottled opens with Bergamot, Lemon, Apple, and Plum, settles into a heart of Geranium, Cinnamon, and Clove, and dries down to a base of Olive Tree, Cedar, Sandalwood, and Vetiver.
+The Essence Vault's Boss Bottled carries a Favourite verdict, a warm spicy-led wear.

 The Essence Vault's interpretation of Hugo Boss's Boss Bottled (1998) - Annick Menardo's apple-cinnamon-sandalwood signature that defined office-masculine for two decades, here translated into a budget reading with the apple-cinnamon-sandalwood spine still legible.
 Honest dupe-fidelity for office and date-day wear.